kanikanagpal257/Tableau-Datasets/README.md

 # Tableau-Datasets
-## This repository contains datasets which are related to a short course on Beginners guide to Tableau
+## This repository contains datasets which are related to a short course on Tableau